 Members of fraternities and sororities should be mindful of their chapter's house quota limitations and obligation to fill their houses before they enter the lottery process.
 Approvals for private off-campus housing are contingent on chapter houses meeting their occupancy requirements.

-Off-campus students should be mindful, however, of time zone differences that may affect application submission deadlines.
+Remote and o students should be mindful, however, of time zone differences that may affect application submission deadlines.
 Students having difficulty accessing their application while off campus may contact the Office of Residential Life for assistance.

 Application Process and Deadline